 Bad things happen in life.
-Whether a person is running a business, building a career, or working for someone else, unexpected deaths, divorces, and other crises are inevitable.
+Whether a person is running a business, building a careers, or working for someone else, unexpected deaths, divorces, and other crises are inevitable.

 Unfortunately, most business owners quickly find that there isn’t much room for personal issues, especially with an entire team of employees depending on a paycheck.
 If you’re one of the many business owners affected by a personal setback this year, here are a few things you can do to help manage your day-to-day: